 He is the author of Television Personalities: Stardom and the Small Screen (Routledge, 2010) and the editor (with Niki Strange) of Television as Digital Media (Duke University Press, 2011) and (with Tom Brown) Film & Television After DVD (Routledge, 2008).
 His work has been published in Screen, Cinema Journal, Convergence, New Review of Film & Television, and Celebrity Studies Journal.
 He is one of the founding editors of Celebrity Studies Journal, and on the editorial board of Television & New Media.

 John Ellis is Professor of Media Arts at Royal Holloway, University of London and formerly a TV documentary producer from 1982-99.
-He is chair of the British Universities’ Film and Video Council (BUFVC) and past vice-chair of both the subject association MeCCSA and the producers’ organisation PACT.
+He is chair of Learning on Screen (formerly BUFVC) and past vice-chair of both the subject association MeCCSA and the producers’ organisation PACT.
 He has been a visiting professor at Bergen University, Norway.

-He now leads the ADAPT research project into the history of TV technologies, funded by the European Research Council.
+He led the ADAPT research project into the history of TV technologies, funded by the European Research Council, and now leads a work package on metadata in moving image production for the StoryFutures project.
 He is author of several books including Documentary: Witness and Self-Revelation (2012), TV FAQ (2007), Seeing Things (2000) and Visible Fictions (1982), and Language and Materialism (1977, with Rosalind Coward).
 He has published extensively in Screen, Media Culture and Society and other major journals.
 His work has been highly influential on the development of media and television studies in the UK, USA and Europe

 Rowan Aust – Film, video and digital: editing technologies and practice in British television